ImageMagick/Usage-Markdown/anim_basics/index.md

 The "`-layers`" method '`CompareAny`' is actually exactly the same as "`-deconstruct`".
 In fact the "`-deconstruct`" operator is only a functional alias for the '`CompareAny`' method.

-Again lets look at the actual image results of a 'deconstruct' or '`CompareAny`' of the '[background disposed](#background)' animation.
+Again let's look at the actual image results of a 'deconstruct' or '`CompareAny`' of the '[background disposed](#background)' animation.

 ~~~
 convert canvas_bgnd.gif  -coalesce  canvas_bgnd_coal.gif